majorleaguetagpro/mltp-archive/README.md

 }
 ```
 ## Overtime
 All OT properties will appear in the json file irrespective of whether or not OT was played during the game.
 If you need to detect whether or not a game had overtime, you can check the length of gameX["links"]["ot"], as it will be non-zero when overtime occurred.

+Total statistics does not include overtime statistics because not every game plays overtime.
+If you need to include overtime in your analysis, you can add the statistics manually.

 # Abbreviations Structure